What If I Let Go

 An Experiment in Trust

-What if letting go does not mean losing?
-What if the woman who emerges from stillness is not diminished but clarified?
-What if rest reveals not emptiness but presence?
+What if letting go means finding?
+What if the woman who emerges from stillness is clarified rather than diminished?
+What if rest reveals presence rather than emptiness?

 I cannot know without trying.
 I cannot know from the outside.
 I can only know by going in.